Mariusmarten/mariusmarten.github.io/about.md

   - focusing on neurobiology and cognitive psychology
   - courses like:
   - part of the MaRBLe excellence programme
-  - bachelor theis about artifical neural networks and scene recognition
+  - bachelor thesis about artifical neural networks and scene recognition

 ### Research Experience